Tech Accelerator The ultimate guide to ERP

 Often organizations present a new system to employees and expect long-held business processes and practices to automatically adapt to the new system, but that's a huge risk and likely won't end well, he said.

-Learn, document and understand the processes that will be impacted by the ERP upgrade before implementation.
+You also need to identify, understand and document the processes that will be affected by the ERP upgrade.
 For example, if employees are used to pulling a specific report each day, will they still be able to?

 "Even the smallest day-to-day tasks that become part of the continuous operation should be considered, and you only get this by involving all levels of employees," Bateh said.